learndataengineering/learndataengineering.guide/README.md

 ### Can I contribute to the guide?

 YES!
 This is an opensource guide and the goal is to serve the data engineering community with it.
-Any meaningful additions are welcome thorough [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+Any meaningful additions are welcome through [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).